 The firearm industry has been subject to many external factors in the past that have significantly increased the volatility of revenue generated for all companies within the industry.
-These factors include, among others, fears surrounding crime and terrorism; tragic news events; potential restrictions on the sale or makeup of firearms; legislative and regulatory actions; economic changes; and changes in the political environment.
-Although these external factors have created demand surges and volatility in the firearms market, often making it difficult to predict demand, we believe that those external factors have also likely contributed to a long-term increase in consumer interest in firearms.
-This increased consumer interest has helped the firearm industry generate a ten year compound annual growth rate in units of 11.0% according to the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, or ATF.
+These factors include, among others, fears surrounding crime and terrorism; tragic news events; potential restrictions on the sale or makeup of firearms; legislative and regulatory actions; economic changes; and changes in the social and political environment, including presidential elections.
+See Item IA, Risk Factors, for further discussion of external factors that impact the firearm industry.
+Although these external factors have created demand surges and volatility in the firearms market, and often making it difficult to predict demand, we believe that those external factors have also likely contributed to a long-term increase in consumer interest in firearms.
+This increased consumer interest has helped the firearm industry generate a ten-year compound annual growth rate in units of 12.0% according to the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives, or ATF.
 We believe that this expanding base of consumers combined with our strong brand recognition and attractive price points are important factors in our goal to continue increasing our market share.
-Based on data from calendar 2015, we estimate that we have a 19.6% share of the U.S. consumer market for handguns.
+Based on data from calendar 2016, we estimate that we have a 16.7% share of the U.S. consumer market for handguns.
 This compares with approximately 10% in the period just prior to our acquisition of Smith & Wesson Corp. in 2001.
-In addition, the increased consumer interest combined with our efforts to increase revenue and market share for our products has generated a ten year compound annual growth rate in revenue of 12.4% for our firearm business.